Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Introduction

-However, it has not been much studied on compact K\"ahler manifolds.
-For a meromorphic map and for $p=k$, see \cite{DNT}.
-For a holomorphic endomorphism, in \cite{AV}, non-pluripolar products were considered.
-For a holomorphic automorphism, see \cite{DS10-1}, \cite{dTD}.
+However, it has not been studied much on compact K\"ahler manifolds.
+For meromorphic maps and for $p=k$, see \cite{DNT}.
+For holomorphic endomorphisms, non-pluripolar products were considered in \cite{AV}.
+For holomorphic automorphisms, see \cite{DS10-1}, \cite{dTD}.
+See also \cite{LV}, \cite{Vergamini}.
 Notice that our theorem works for general bidegrees and also for holomorphic automorphisms as well.

-In \cite{Ahn16}, the following was proved: \begin{theorem} Let $f:\P^k\to\P^k$ be a holomorphic endomorphism of degree $d\ge 2$.
-Let $T^p$ denote the Green $(p, p)$-current associated with $f$ on $\P^k$.
-Then there is a proper invariant analytic subset $E$ for $f$ such that $d^{-pn}(f^n)^*(S)$ converges to $T^p$ exponentially fast in the sense of currents for every positive closed $(p, p)$-current $S$ of mass $1$ which is smooth near $E$. \end{theorem} One important property of a holomorphic endomorphism $f$ of $\P^k$ is that the graph of $f^{-1}$ is a holomorphic correspondence.
+In \cite{Ahn16}, the following was proved on $\P^k$: \begin{theorem}[Theorem 1.3 in \cite{Ahn16}] Let $f:\P^k\to\P^k$ be a surjective holomorphic endomorphism of algebraic degree $d\ge 2$.
+Then, there is a proper (possibly empty) invariant analytic subset $E$ for $f$ such that if a positive closed $(p, p)$-current $S$ can be represented by a smooth form in a neighborhood of $E$, $d^{-pn}(f^n)^*(S)$ converges to $c_ST^p$ exponentially fast in the sense of currents where $c_S=\langle S, \omega^{k-p}\rangle$, $T^p=\lim_{n\to\infty}d^{-pn}(f^n)^*(\omega^p)$ is the Green current of order $p$ associated with $f$, and $\omega$ is the Fubini-Study form normalized so that $\int_{\P^k}\omega^k=1$. \end{theorem} One important property of a holomorphic endomorphism $f$ of $\P^k$ is that the graph of $f^{-1}$ is a holomorphic correspondence.
 Intuitively, if a point is not in the Julia set, its forward images accumulate near the attracting set under iteration.
-So, if a point is not trapped in the attracting set, iterates push its inverse images away from the attracting set to the boundary of the Fatou set.
-Since $f^{-1}$ is a holomorphic correspondence, once the initial current has no mass on the attracting set, then its inverse images never have mass on the set due to the work in \cite{DS07}.
-The condition in Theorem \ref{thm:main_ahn16} is a sufficient condition that if the initial current has no mass on the set, then there is no mass charged on the attracting set and therefore, all the mass move towards the Julia set.
-Theorem \ref{thm:main_ahn16} is a quantitative explanation about it.
+So, if a point is not trapped in the attracting set, iterates push its inverse images away from the attracting set to the boundary of the Fatou set, which is in the Julia set.
+Since $f^{-1}$ is a holomorphic correspondence, once the initial current has no mass on the attracting set, then its inverse images never have mass on the attracting set due to the work in \cite{DS07}.
+The condition in Theorem \ref{thm:main_ahn16} is a sufficient condition that the initial current has no mass on the attracting set.
+Therefore, all the mass moves towards the Julia set.
+Theorem \ref{thm:main_ahn16} is a quantitative explanation of this phenomenon.
 Technically, this property appears in the availability of the Lojasiewicz type inequality as in Lemma 3.3 in \cite{Ahn16}.
 Then, using the Lojasiewicz type inequality, we can control the influence from the set $E$, which appears in the H\"older continuity of the quasi-potential of $f_*(\omega)$.